United Kingdom industrial disputes and strikes (2022–present): National Express West Midlands

-On 13 February 2023, a long-running dispute between the Unite union and Abellio London, involving around 1,600 bus drivers in London was resolved when they accepted a deal that would mean drivers with two years' service being paid £18 an hour.
 On 2 March, members of the Unite union working for National Express West Midlands voted to strike, with strike action set to begin on 16 March.
 The industrial action would involve 3,000 bus drivers and affect 1,600 bus routes across the Birmingham, Coventry, Wolverhampton and other parts of the West Midlands.
 On 13 March, the strike scheduled for 16 March was called off after they received a revised pay offer, which Unite said it would put to its members.
 However, on 16 March, a fresh strike was called for Monday 20 March after Unite claimed National Express would not allow the drivers to vote on the pay offer.
+The indefinite strike commenced on 20 March, affecting 93% of bus services in Birmingham.
+National Express operated a limited service to serve major hospitals in the area, and warned people not to travel by bus unless absolutely necessary.
+On 23 March, it was reported that National Express had offered a revised pay rise worth 16.2%.
+The company also released a statement confirming Unite would recommend the increase to its members.
+The Birmingham Mail reported that the strikes would continue over 24 and 25 March while Unite members were balloted on the new offer.
+On 25 March, Unite members voted to accept the new pay offer ending the strike.
+National Express West Midlands said it would run a reduced service the next day, a Sunday, then would run services "as close to normal as possible" on Monday 27 March.